MrMiha98/parking-reservation-app/README.md

 ### Database Schema
 The database includes three tables:
+- **Turn off RLS security policy** for all tables when in development, before production its recommended to assing rules and safety policies.

 - **parking_availability**:
   - Tracks free parking spots for specific dates.
   - Columns: